 He also has extensive vocal training and loves to sing.
 Family Guy has lots of musical numbers that are far longer than necessary to make their point.
 Almost all songs are also sung by his countless characters.
 He also loves Frank Sinatra's work so much that a world where Sinatra was never born is depicted as hell and Sinatra's son was a recurring guest star.

-Hiro Mashima likes drawing women with large breasts, muscular men and he draws many chapters full of Fanservice.
+Hiro Mashima, creator of Fairy Tail, likes drawing women with large breasts, muscular men and he draws many chapters full of Fanservice.
 Also, he seems to have a foot fetish.
 There is also at least a weird looking or funny guy for each group.
 Even if it's a woman or a dragon.

 Surprisingly, Todd McFarlane's run on Spider-Man inverts this: Fans assumed all the webbing he drew was for this trope, when he actually hated drawing webbing, but couldn't bring himself not to include it.